The Residential Tenancy Lease Renewal Process

 Based on the Act, there are three ways a fixed term tenancy can continue:

-- extend the existing fixed-term agreement by agreeing on a new finishing date, or
+- extend the existing fixed-term agreement by agreeing on a new finishing date; or

-- enter into a new fixed-term agreement, or
+- enter into a new fixed-term agreement; or

 - do nothing and allow the agreement to revert to a periodic agreement.

 Entering a new agreement at the end of a tenancy is the ideal time review the current terms of the agreement and propose changes in accordance with the owner’s instructions.